dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-querying.md

 Every query will rely on a *jobID*.
 You can get the jobID by clicking into the relevant job in dbt Cloud and observing the URL.
 In this example URL, the jobID would be 917: `https://cloud.getdbt.com/#/accounts/1/projects/665/jobs/917/`

-There are several illustrative example queries in this documentation (examples of queries on the Model node, [here](/docs/dbt-cloud/dbt-cloud-api/metadata/schema/metadata-schema-model).
+There are several illustrative example queries in this documentation (examples of queries on the <Term id="model">Model</Term> node, [here](/docs/dbt-cloud/dbt-cloud-api/metadata/schema/metadata-schema-model).

 ## GraphiQL
 You can also experiment and run queries directly in the [GraphiQL interface](https://metadata.cloud.getdbt.com/graphiql), which is convenient for exploration.
 On the right hand side, there is a document explorer where you can see all possible nodes and fields.
 Below is an example of what a query looks like in GraphiQL.
 Note that you must authenticate via bearer auth with your token.